Korons/reddit_image_archiver/README.md

 This is a bash script which uses imguralbum.py from https://github.com/alexgisby/imgur-album-downloader to download all imgur albums from the front page of subreddits

 ## Usage
+Put imgur-album-downloader in your path as imgurdl

+    sudo mv imguralbum.py /usr/bin/imgurdl

+Then make a folder called imgur_down in ~/.config

+    mkdir ~/.config/imgur_down

+Then make a file called subreddits.txt in imgur_down

+    nano subreddits.txt

-Make a file with the list of subreddits you want to download imgutalbums from and replace the following line in the script with the path to your file
+And enter the name of the sub reddits you want to download from.
+You only need the subreddit name not the full url.

-    SUBREDDITS=~/.config/imgur_down/subreddits.txt

-After you do that you can set a cron job for the script and it will download all imgur albums from the front pages of the subreddits you specified
+The script will download all imguralbums from the front page of those subreddits and save the images to ~/Pictures/Imguralbums/SUBREDDIT/RANDOMSTRING